 Marijuana Withdrawal

-Withdrawal symptoms associated with marijuana are fairly mild compared to many other substances.
+Withdrawal symptoms associated with marijuana are relatively mild compared to many other substances.
 Generally, the person will feel some anxiety and irritability.
-They may also notice that activity level and appetite will change as well.
+They may also notice that activity levels and appetite will change as well.
 Marijuana detox is almost always available as an outpatient type of detox treatment.

 What are the Most Common Medications in an Outpatient Detox Program?

-Medication-assisted treatment plays an important role in making sure the outpatient detox is a success.
+Medication-assisted treatment plays a vital role in making sure the outpatient detox is a success.
 It’s important that the person be provided with the right medical detox plan so that they can detox safely at home.

 Anticonvulsants